-Equity Trust Company knows the threat of fraud is real a concern for self-directed IRA investors.
-Our clients are free to invest in anything permitted to be held in an IRA by the IRS.
+Equity Trust Company knows the threat of fraud is a real concern for self-directed IRA investors.
+Our clients are free to invest in anything permitted by the IRS to be held in an IRA.
 With that great freedom to explore exciting investment options, comes the potential for con artists and fraud schemes to attempt to take advantage of an unsuspecting investor.
-Equity Trust Company wants to see its clients grow their investments to create a lasting legacy of wealth instead of lining the pockets of scam artists.
+Equity Trust Company wants to see its clients grow their investments to create a lasting legacy not lining the pockets of scam artists.

 Identifying Scams & Fraudulent Investments

 Ask yourself a few questions about the potential investment such as: “Is it too good to be true?” or “Can I easily explain what the investment is and how it works?”
 Learn more about the common signs of fraud and other tips to help identify scams.
 The ability to identify fraud sets you on the right track to review a potential investment with your personal financial team to see if it’s the real deal or if someone is trying to con you.

 To protect against fraud and scams, Equity Trust Company’s clients need to perform due diligence on every investment.
 Review potential investments with your personal financial team to see if the gains and losses are natural before you invest.
 This is one way to minimize your chances of becoming a victim to a Ponzi scheme.
 You should also verify the standing and legitimacy of the company or person seeking your investment dollars before committing.
 In addition to the list of questions to ask when researching an investment, a list of resources is available from the Retirement Industry Trust Association and Equity Trust Company.